 P paled considerably. “… war?”

 Atienna regarded him before she dipped her head.
 “Yes… the Reservoir War.
 It `started thirty years ago when the countries of Signum began to fight over the vitae reservoirs.
 It ended when the twelve countries banded together to subdue the original country of Ophiuchus.
-It was after Ophiuchus was… quelled… that the current peacekeeping state organization formed in its place.”
+It was after Ophiuchus was… quelled… that the current peacekeeping state organization formed in its place.
+What we call Ophiuchians today are simply peacekeepers transferred in from one of the twelve countries.”

-Instead of responding, P stared out of the pocket’s entrance for a long and quiet stretch of time.
-Atienna waited patiently, curiously, hesitantly for him.
+Instead of responding, P stared wordlessly out of the pocket’s entrance.
+Atienna waited patiently, curiously, hesitantly.

 “Failed,” he finally whispered.
 P’s hand drifted to his neck, and he pulled out a familiar-looking, knife-shaped pendant out from his shirt.